 Testimonials from Plum Dragon Customers:

-So, what are Plum Dragon customers saying about their experience using Dit Da Jow for arthritis pain and stiffness?
+So, what are Plum Dragon customers saying about their experience using Dit Da Jow as a natural painkiller for arthritis pain and stiffness?
 Here are a few customer testimonials:

 “I’m Licensed Massage Therapist (more then 20 years of experience) and I was a Karate coach for a 10 years…I did a lot of research for an alternative I can use for my Medical Massage, Sport injuries and joint pain relief supplements.
 I’m using the Ancestors Advanced Conditioning Formula and the Ho family Dit Da Jow.
 I’m using it on myself because I have hand arthritis and a couple of broken bones.
 Your product worked magically.
 I also use the Ho Family Dit Da Jow on my clients (with their permission), and I’ve had wonderful reviews.”
 Koch (verified owner)